floooh/floooh.github.io/_posts/2016-08-13-webgl-next.md

 ### WebGL has no shader byte code

-This is a relatively small problem compared to the others, but each browser vendor has to implement it's own GLSL compiler in the browser.
+This is a relatively small problem compared to the others, but each browser vendor has to implement its own GLSL compiler in the browser.
 And while WebGL is very well conformance-tested, sometimes a shader compiles fine in one browser but not in another.